albe-rosado/dcp-pdf/Readme.md

 // Obviously you need Node js and npm(or yarn, pnpm....) installed npm i && node .
 ```
-a folder called `solutions` will be created and all your solutions files will be inside, named using the solution numbers.
+a file called `dcp.pdf` will be created with all your coding problem solutions. :see_no_evil:

 ### Dependencies
 I'm using [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) in this project, go to their website to download it (free) for your platform.